Cognigy/Documentation/docs/en/docs/voicegateway/webapp/accounts.md

 | Queue Event Webhook              | A URL to notify when a member joins or leaves a queue.                                                                       |
 | Account API keys                 | You can generate API key by clicking **Add key**.                                                                            |

+[^1]: This field can be changed if it is specified in the customer contract.